LLNL/mhysa/doc/Examples.md

 Domain: The domain consists of a fine uniform grid around the cylinder defined by [-2,6] X [-2,2],
         and a stretched grid beyond this zone.
-\b Note: This is a 2D flow simulated using a 3-dimensional setup by taking a the length of the
+\b Note: This is a 2D flow simulated using a 3-dimensional setup by taking the length of the
          domain along \a z to be very small and with only 3 grid points (the domain size along \a z
          \b must \b be smaller than the cylinder length).

 Geometry: A cylinder of radius 1.0 centered at (0,0)
-          (\b hypar/Examples/3D/NavierStokes3D/2D_Cylinder/Steady_Viscous_Incompressible/cylinder.stl)
+          (\b hypar/Examples/STLGeometries/cylinder.stl)

 The following images shows the grid and the cylinder:
 @image html Domain3D_Cylinder.png